*The client’s name has been changed to protect their business strategies.

 - Keep the ACOS under 10% (in other words, Ultra wanted to spend $1 for each $10 sale.)

-If we go behind the scenes, Ultra’s month‐over‐month revenue looks pretty awesome.
+If we go behind the scenes, Ultra’s month‐over‐month revenue after starting out with Amazon PPC management looks pretty awesome.

 You might know there are a couple of different advertising options on Amazon.
 For Ultra, we’ve focused on Amazon Sponsored Products, which basically allows advertising on the Amazon network by keyword targeting, and serve the ads by using the same product feed that would be used for regular Amazon selling.